florianmoss/openshift-developer-enablement/README.md

 - Congratulations, you have just deployed a database and a microservice!

+- **Important note spotted by Alan: You need to remove the HTTPS from the route in the URL bar.
+We don't have a certificate deployed, Chrome and Firefox automatically secure traffic though.
+Simply make http:// instead of https:// in the URL bar and it will work fine.**

 ## Week 4 - Online Classroom - Kubernetes/OpenShift for Developers